 - We have confidence in our future.

 One of the key events celebrated in GYSS this year is Racial Harmony Day.
-This year’s RHD celebration was held from 16 July 2018 to 20 July 2018.
 Besides encouraging students and staff to dress up in their traditional costume, they were also treated with an array of events such as the Hari Raya Concert and specially planned RHD lesson, which is in line with this year’s RHD theme, Diversity Our Strength.
 Students also had the opportunity to highlight their talents in the drama and the performing art segments.